 You can assist your child with Common Core math!

-I will explain what Common Core math is and how you can help your child with it in this blog.
+This blog will explain what Common Core math is and how you can help your child with it.

 What is Common Core math?

 Common Core math requires students to show how they reasoned their way to the correct answer.

 Before the adaptation of Common Core, the process for learning math in the classroom mainly involved procedures to get a correct answer.

 Common Core math shifts the focus from remembering procedures to understanding the “why” of the math.

 Because of this shift, math homework is a lot more complicated than it used to be.
 For example, 3×5 isn’t 15 like it used to be – now it’s 3+3+3+3+3 or 5+5+5.

 What is the purpose of Common Core math?

 Common Core math helps students develop critical thinking rather than just learning formulas and calculations.